 Third, an in-house work cell was developed for edge finish operations and washing of the ramp.
 In fact, a special holding fixture was made to facilitate the hand polishing operations due to the part’s shape, length and weight of 25 pounds.
 A soap bath in intense temperatures followed to ease the removal of the plastic film before packaging.
 This in-house work cell provided greater flexibility and centralized the ramp’s entire production compared to outsourcing the operations.

-We had an auto manufacturer running into problems getting their customized lock washer produced to their satisfaction.
-Their previous supplier built a die with only one station to both lance and form the tabs in a single hit; and this didn’t produce a part to print.
-We analyzed the locker washer and with the customer’s input formed a plan of action that would yield a better manufacturable part.
-This review process included increasing tight corner radii to prolong die life between sharpening’s.
-We also increased the multiple bend radii to prevent cracking when different yield strengths of coil materials are received in production.
+Their supplier built a die with only one station to both lance and form the tabs in a single hit; and this didn’t produce a part to print.
+We analyzed the lock washer and with the customer’s input formed a plan of action that would yield a part that matched the print.
+This review process included increasing tight corner radii to prolong die life between sharpening.
+We also requested multiple bend radii be increased to prevent cracking.
+All simple corrections that can be missed when quoting a stamped part.

-In this case we designed and built the force testing equipment and gaging ahead of the producing the prototype.
-This allowed us to develop the cut and form geometry of the locking features against the force test requirements that were critical to the function of the part during the prototype phase.
-Prototyping the lance and form provided flexibility to find the right combination that produced tabs to the print specs and delivered the part on time and without flaws.
+In this case, we also designed and built force testing equipment and gaging so we could measure force range produced by the various prototypes.
+This allowed us to develop the cut and form geometry of the locking features that were critical to the function of the part.
+We then designed the tool to match the best results from prototyping and the resulting tool successfully met the customers design intent.

 On October 6th we welcomed local high school students to our facility for National Manufacturing Day.
 We presented information on the skills and qualities required for a variety of jobs at Ultra.
 An interactive tour of the plant followed with stops in Tool & Die, Metal Stamping, Value-Added, Fabrication and Design.
 Technical college representatives and Ultra apprentices were available at the end of the tour to discuss educational and career options with the students.